The Challenge

 When Memory Lives in the Body.
 Conflict in Northern Uganda did not end when the guns fell silent.
 For children born of war (CBOW), the aftermath continues as inherited trauma, stigma, identity crisis, and marginalization.
 Echoes of Resilience emerged, right here in Gulu, as a structured yet intimate space for young people to explore how memory shapes identity and how embodied movement can transform pain into agency.

 “When I wrote my story, I realized the pain was still inside me.
 But when I danced it, I felt lighter.
+Memory shifted from silence to expression, from isolation to collective witnessing.”

-EDUCATION & LIVELIHOODS
+EDUCATION & SKILLS

 Our Partners